-Gurus are so significant in the Hindu culture that a full moon (purnima) day is dedicated to all the gurus.
+Gurus are highly significant in the Hindu culture and a full moon (purnima) day is dedicated to all the gurus.
 There is definitely some importance and meaning of guru purnima.
 This year it will be oberved on the lunar eclipse day, July 27, 2018.

 Also Read: Significance Of Guru Purnima

 Actually, on this purnima, Guru Ved Vyas is worshipped.
-He is the most popular Guru in Hinduism, as he is the pioneer of the four Vedas, 18 Puranas and, most importantly, the author for one of the epics of Hinduism, the Mahabharata, as well as the Vedas and the Puranas.
+He is the most popular Guru in Hinduism, as he is the pioneer of the four Vedas, 18 Puranas and, most importantly, the author of one of the epics of Hinduism, the Mahabharata, as well as the Vedas and the Puranas.

-As Guru, Ved Vyas is given the highest rank, as he was also the teacher of Dattatreya, the Guru of Gurus.
-Before knowing the meaning of guru purnima, it is, therefore, vital to know the significance of the Gurus in the Hindu religion.
+Guru Ved Vyas is given the highest rank among the Gurus, as he was also the teacher of Dattatreya, the Guru of Gurus.
+Before knowing the meaning of guru purnima, it is, vital to know the significance of the Gurus in the Hindu religion.

 Here is the importance and meaning of guru purnima, which you should all know before celebrating this occasion, have a look.